 class, you will need to purchase the Classroom version of the curriculum.

-This accompanying unit study is meant to be used with the The Time
+This accompanying unit study is meant to be used with the The Three

 What ages are these units for?

-individually to your student so they read on their own, then complete the mini-book assignment for each chapter.
-There
+to your student so they read on their own, then complete the mini-book assignment for each chapter.
+There are writing

-are writing assignments for each chapter as your students answer comprehension questions from the reading.
-So you’ll
+assignments for each chapter as your students answer comprehension questions from the reading.
+So you’ll just want to

 Or you can read it together as a group if you have younger readers, then have them complete the mini-book assignments